-- Click the Select Next Object next edit button to select nearby objects instead of the selected object.
-See "Selecting Objects" on page 88. - Click the Open Object edit button to open the specification dialog for the selected object(s).
-See "Specification Dialogs" on page 31. - Click the Copy/Paste edit button to copy the selected object(s) to the Windows Clipboard so they can be pasted elsewhere.
-See "Copying and Pasting Objects" on page 83. - Click the Copy and Paste in Place dit button to create a copy of the selected object(s) at the same location as the original.
-See "Copy and Paste in Place" on page 85. - Click the Delete edit button to delete the selected object(s).
-See "Deleting Objects" on page 114.
+- Click the Select Next Object edit button to select nearby objects instead of the selected object.
+See "Selecting Objects" on page 84. - Click the Open Object edit button to open the specification dialog for the selected object(s).
+See "Specification Dialogs" on page 31. - Click the Copy/Paste edit button to copy the selected object(s) to the system clipboard so they can be pasted elsewhere.
+See "Copying and Pasting Objects" on page 79.

-• Click the Make Parallel/Perpendicular

-dedit button to make the selected straight edge parallel or perpendicular to another straight edge.
-See "Using Make Parallel/Perpendicular" on page 110.
-Not available when the selected edge is an arc.

-- Click the Center Object di button to center an object along along a wall within a room or relative to a cabinet fixture.
-See "Using Center Object" on page 111. - Click the Move to Front of Group edit button to display the selected object in front of other objects in the same drawing group.
-See "Move to Front of Group" on page 107.
+- Click the Copy and Paste in Place edit button to create a copy of the selected object(s) at the same location as the original.
+See "Copy and Paste in Place" on page 81. - Click the Delete add edit button to delete the selected object(s).
+See "Deleting Objects" on page 111. - Click the Make Parallel/Perpendicular iii edit button to make the selected straight edge parallel or perpendicular to another straight edge.
+See "Using Make Parallel/Perpendicular" on page 106.
+Not available when the selected edge is an arc. - Click the Center Object edit button to center an object along along a wall within a room or relative to a cabinet fixture.
+See "Using Center Object" on page 107.

-- Click the Break Line edit button to add a new corner or pivot point to the selected object.
-See "Break Line" on page 112. - Click the Change Line/Arc edit button to change a line-based polyline edge to an arc, or vice versa.
-See "Change Line/Arc" on page 113. - Click the Record Walkthrough Along Path Se edit button to record a walkthrough video of your model along the path defined by the selected polyline.
+- Click the Move to Front of Group edit button to display the selected object in front of other objects in the same drawing group.
+See "Move to Front of Group" on page 103. - Click the Break Line edit button to add a new corner or pivot point to the selected object.
+See "Break Line" on page 109. - Click the Change Line/Arc edit button to change a line-based polyline edge to an arc, or vice versa.
+See "Change Line/Arc" on page 109. - Click the Record Walkthrough Along Path edit button to record a walkthrough video of your model along the path defined by the selected polyline.
 See "Walkthroughs" on page 521.